GAZ-31105: Technical details

-The most striking difference was the new fascia which now featured a drooping hood with the radiator grille integrated into it as a single unit.
-New block headlights, inspired by the 3111 surrounded it.
-This effectively restored the nostalgic corporate look that GAZ was re-fitting to its model range.
-Inside the car featured a new digital instrument cluster on the dashboard.
-The steering column became more horizontal and greater headroom was made possible due to thinner seats.
+The GAZ-31105 was changed from previous designs to include a new fascia with a drooping hood that integrated with the radiator grille into a single unit.
+This was surrounded by new block headlights, inspired by the 3111.
+It also featured a new digital instrument cluster on the dashboard.
+The steering column became more horizontal and greater headroom resulted from thinner seats.

-It was the GAZ-31105 the final 24-derived Volga that restored its reputation.
-Despite its obvious age, assembly quality of these final cars reached acceptable level.

 Versions

 In 2006 the standard engine selection was added with a Chrysler 2.4-litre DOHC engine.

 In 2005 GAZ introduced a long-wheelbase GAZ-311055 luxury model, with a new interior that included wooden trim.
 The latter feature became standard on models produced from 2007 onwards when GAZ gave the car a minor facelift.
 Among the changes were completely new taillights and a conversion to Euro III standard with the introduction of its new 2.4 litre 152 hp ZMZ-40525 engine, complementing the Chrysler engine, with which the archaic ZMZ-4021 and ZMZ-4062.10 were phased out.
 The GAZ-31105 was available only as a saloon, with the estate continuing with the old GAZ-3110 styling.

 Following the introduction of the Volga Siber in 2008 GAZ hoped to fully finish production on both the GAZ-3102 and the GAZ-31105 by 2010.
 The base design of both cars still traced its roots to the GAZ-24, thus ending a successful production run of 40 years.

 In addition, pick-up truck and panel van models based on the GAZ-31105 were also built by outside companies in small numbers.
 One particular example is the GAZ 17310 "Trofim", which was built by Gidroprivod in Kimovsk in a cooperation with GAZ.
 This cooperation started in 2003 and production eventually ended in 2007.